Refugees welcomed at Holy Spirit Catholic Church

 Lisa Chism, a parishioner, called the experience eye-opening for her and the rest of the church community.

-The plight of refugees was a focal point; in a release sent after the event, Chism emphasized that the number of displacement in the world is at its highest levels since World War II.
-More than 30,000 people are displaced every day that passes.
+In a release sent after the event, Chism emphasized that the number of displacement in the world is at its highest levels since World War II.
+More than 30,000 people are displaced every day.
 Syrian refugees comprise a large portion of those, as the war-ravaged country has been called the location of the worst humanitarian crisis of our time.

 Paul Turner, a pastor at North Kansas City’s St. Anthony’s Catholic Church, spoke about Pope Francis’ support of human immigration reform.
-Turner said the Pope “asks us to look beyond ourselves to the need of others,” according to the release.
+Turner said the Pope “asks us to look beyond ourselves to the need of others.”

 Abdul Baker, once a refugee himself, is the director at Della Lamb Refugee Services.
-He discussed at the meeting the culture shock that refugees experience upon placement in a new country.
+At the meeting, he discussed the culture shock that refugees experience upon placement in a new country.
 Baker has a master’s and doctorate degree and said his American citizenship a gift.

 One thing all refugees have in common, he said, is hope.